apowers313/candy-wrapper/README.md

 The primary interfaces are Wrapper, Expect, Trigger, and Action:
 * [Wrappers](https://apowers313.github.io/candy-wrapper/Wrapper.html) wrap a function or property, so that when the Wrapper is called, so is the underlying function or property.
 * You can use [Expect](https://apowers313.github.io/candy-wrapper/Expect.html) to examine what happened with a Wrapper, such as seeing what args were passed to it or what the return value was.
 * [Triggers](https://apowers313.github.io/candy-wrapper/Trigger.html) get called just before or just after a function call, providing the opportunity validate Expects or perform Actions.
-* Actions, which are part of Triggers, can do things like change arguments recieved by the wrapped function or change the value returned to the caller.
+Actions can do things like change arguments recieved by the wrapped function or change the value returned to the caller.

 If you are new to wrappers or candy-wrapper, a good place to start is the [Getting Started Tutorial](https://apowers313.github.io/candy-wrapper/tutorial-getting-started.html).

-## ES6
-Note that this library currently makes exensive use of the features of [JavaScript ES6](http://www.ecma-international.org/ecma-262/6.0/), notably [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters), and the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).
-For information about which platforms currently support ES6, see the [ES6 compatibility table](https://kangax.github.io/compat-table/es6/).
-It has been tested against Node 6 and is tested against the latest versions of Chrome, Firefox, Edge, and Safari.

-Presumably it could be back-ported to ES5.1, perhaps drawing on the work of Sinon.
-The biggest challenge would be removing the use of Proxies.
-A [pull request](https://github.com/apowers313/candy-wrapper) would be more than welcome if anyone wants to take that challenge on.
+There is also a higher-level interface for defining stubs and tests based on their behavior.
+This interface is especially useful for creating stubs and tests that mirror each other, where the stubs can be used to replace a module during testing and a test can make sure that the module has the same behavior as a stub.
+The primary interface for this functionality is:
+* [Module](https://apowers313.github.io/candy-wrapper/Module.html), which defines a group of method and property interfaces, similar to a module that is imported through `require`.
+After behaviors are defined for the module, stubs and tests can automatically be generated to stub out the module where it is required or test instances of the module.

 ## Installing and Using